peter88213/novelyst/README.md

 # novelyst

 *novelyst* is an organizer tool for writing novels with LibreOffice or OpenOffice Writer.
-It is written in Python and should run on various operating systems.
+It is written in Python and should run on several operating systems.

 For more information, see the [project homepage](https://peter88213.github.io/novelyst) with description and download instructions.